zumerlab/orbit-docs/design/home-contract.md

 requests returned 410.
 Their visual layouts were not verified.
 The user's own home and working playground govern the actual visual treatment.

-User revision: keep the established layout and colors, use the original docs logo, and remove decorative numbering, spaced uppercase labels and monospace UI text.
+User revision: keep the established layout and colors, use the approved folded orbital logo (2026-09-07), and remove decorative numbering, spaced uppercase labels and monospace UI text.
 The [sci-fi example](http://127.0.0.1:4326/orbit-docs/examples/scifi/) supplies the separate depth layers.
 The user's [SnapDOM reference](https://snapdom.dev/showcase/#orbit)